Teacher track - BA Degree in Theology and Culture

 - Complete your studies at St. Mark’s College, right on the UBC campus

-- Earn a BA with teaching concentrations in English, History (Socials), and Catholic Studies*
+- Earn a BA with teaching concentrations in teachable subjects such as English, History (Socials), and Catholic Studies*

 - Get real teaching experience with internship opportunities (2nd year) plus pre-practicums at local schools (4th year)